huntdatacenter/docs/docs/coordination/faq.md

 ### Which agreements do we need to sign?

-This depends on the agreement status for your organization.
-We require a new set of data processor agreements and new services center agreements with your organizations.
-When these are signed, you will need to send us your data space order and your lab order.
+That is dependent on the agreement status for your organization.
+If your department already has signed new data processor and service agreements, then all you need to do is to send us (1) a new data space order, (2) new lab order(s) and (3) a new invoice profile.
 Head over to our [get going](/agreements/get-going/) guide for a step-wise guide on each agreement type.

+If your organization needs new data processor agreements and services agreement, head over to our [get going](/agreements/get-going/) guide for a step-wise guide on each agreement type.
+[Contact us](/contact) if you do not know the agreement status of your organization.

-### Do we need to sign all agreement layers?
+### Do we need to sign all four agreement layers?

 Could be.
-Data processor agreements and services agreements are signed on the organizational level.
-These are already in place for many organizations.
-However, if they are not in place, you will need to get them signed before you send us your data space and lab order.
-If they are in place, jump right into the "Data space" section in our [get going](/agreements/get-going/) guide to send us your data space order, invoice profile and lab orders.
+Data processor agreements and services agreements are already in place for many departments.
+If so, jump right into the "Data space" section in our [get going](/agreements/get-going/) guide to send us your data space order, invoice profile and lab orders.
 [Contact us](/contact) if you are unsure of the agreement status for your organization.

-### Do we need to resign all our user agreements?
+### Do we need to sign new user agreements?

 No. User agreements linked to your existing lab will follow our regular two year resigning schedule and will not be affected by the 1.
-January re-signings.
-New labs or labs organized under new name-spaces will (as before) need new user agreements.
+January update.
+New labs or labs organized under new name-spaces will need new user agreements.

 ### How do we know the agreement status of our labs?